2019 Holden Acadia LTZ-V Review

 Despite the price and the fact the Acadia is so feature rich the switch gear feels a little cheap to touch and the writing can be hard to see in full sun.
 And that’s the same with the infotainment screen which washes out in full-sun.

-The infotainment screen measures ??in and offers Apple CarPlay and Android Auto connectivity as well as native sat-nav.
-You can swipe and pinch to zoom on the screen which is of a high-resolution with a crisp picture so it’s a shame the screen washes out.
+The infotainment screen isn’t huge but offers Apple CarPlay and Android Auto connectivity as well as native sat-nav.
+You can swipe and pinch to zoom on the screen which offers a crisp picture so it’s a shame the screen washes out.
 There’s not a whole lot of depth to the infotainment system and so it’s fairly simple to navigate your way around and there’s smartphone connectivity if you’re more comfortable in that world.

 One little oddity, was the fact the screen in our tester seemed to have a magenta cast to it…didn’t alter the reversing camera image but it did tinge the screen when my iPhone was connected.
 Weird.